CDFER/Auckland-LED-Train-Map/README.md

 ## Software / Firmware

-The ESP32-C3 firmware is responsible for:

-1. Connecting to Wi-Fi
-2. Fetching live train data from the [GTFS Realtime Cache API](https://github.com/CDFER/GTFS-Realtime-Cache-Server)
-3. Processing data to determine train locations
-4. Controlling WS2812B LEDs to display train positions
+The firmware has been moved to it own repo now and can be found here: [LED-Rails-Firmware](https://github.com/CDFER/LED-Rails-Firmware)

 ---

 ## Getting Started

 1. **Flash the Firmware:**
-   - Use the [Web Installer](#web-installer) (recommended, no drivers needed)
+   - Use the [Web Installer](https://cdfer.github.io/LED-Rails-Firmware/led-rails.html) (recommended, no drivers needed)
-   - Or flash manually using PlatformIO (`Firmware/` directory)
 2. **Connect to Wi-Fi:**
    - On first boot, use the web interface to configure Wi-Fi credentials.
 3. **Power the Board:**